Snarkify

 # Use a smaller, specific version of the Rust image for building

-FROM --platform=linux/amd64 rust:latest as builder
+FROM --platform=linux/amd64 rust:latest AS builder

 # Create a new empty project